fdhgh/AutomationPractice/README.md

 ### Reporting

-HTML report is produced at the end of each run and saved to `target/htmlreports` Screencaps of test failures are saved under test name with a timestamp in `target/screenshots`
+HTML report is produced at the end of each run and saved to `target\htmlreports`

+Screen captures of test failures are saved under the scenario name with a timestamp in `target\screenshots`

 ## General Info